-20. Conflicts of interest
+21. Conflicts of interest

-Pareto is obliged to take appropriate measures to prevent, or inform on, the occurrence of any conflicts of interest between Pareto, Pareto's employees and clients, as well as between clients.
+Pareto is obliged to take suitable measures to prevent the occurrence of any conflicts of interest between Pareto, Pareto's employees and clients, as well as between clients.

 Pareto has guidelines to handle and prevent conflicts of interest.
 A version of these is available on the Pareto website.